(Version HB May 2015)

 In addition to your personal password security, Online Banking offers even more security measures with OnGuard Security.
-OnGuard Security strengthens the safeguards in place at login by adding steps to verify your identity.
+OnGuard Security strengthens the safeguards in place at login, by adding steps to verify your identity.
 Part of this identification process includes recognizing the computer you normally use to access Online Banking.
-This information, along with your normal login details, is incorporated into your online identity profile.
-When you log in, you'll enter your Logon ID and Password.
+This information, along with your normal login details, is incorporated in to your online identity profile.
+When you log in, you'll enter your logon ID and password.
 If you are using a computer that has been enrolled in OnGuard Security, then that's it!
 No other steps are needed.
-If you choose to log in from a computer you don't normally use, you will be prompted to answer an additional security question you can access information online.
+If you choose to log in from a computer you don't normally use, you will be prompted to answer an additional security question before you can access information online.

 If you have forgotten your User ID, you must contact our customer service department.